COMPLAINTS POLICY AND PROCEDURE

 - A final decision concerning your complaint will be discussed with you at the end of an investigation into your complaint.

 - If your complaint is not resolved, or if you are uncomfortable discussing the issue with the relevant staff person, the complaint should be escalated to the relevant Vice President.
-If the Vice President cannot resolve the complaint, it will be escalated to the Chief Operating Officer.
-And if the Chief Operating Officer cannot resolve the complaint, it can be escalated to the President and CEO.
-If the complaint is related to the President & CEO, you may direct the complaint to the Board Chair, who will work with you to resolve the complaint.
+If the Vice President cannot resolve the complaint, it will be escalated to the Vice President Finance and Administration.
+And if the Vice President Finance and Administration cannot resolve the complaint, it can be escalated to the President and CEO.
+If the complaint is related to the President and CEO, you may direct the complaint to the Board Chair, who will work with you to resolve the complaint.
 Every effort should be made to resolve escalated complaints within an additional 10 business days.

-- It is the responsibility of the President & CEO to provide the Board with an annual summary on the number and type of complaints received.
+- It is the responsibility of the President and CEO to provide the Board with an annual summary on the number and type of complaints received.